Monday, June 28, 2021

 THE BEST RESPONSE

 We know all of our quirks.
-Reminding us of the negative only serves to make us feel as if there is something wrong with us.
+Reminding us of the negative only makes us feel as if something is wrong with us.
 We begin to feel inferior.
 We know that we can be annoying and bothersome at times.

-We know how we like things done in relation to our care.
+We know how we like things done regarding our care.
 Every person with a disability is unique.
-If two people have the same disability what works for one person may not work for the other person.
-Clear communication and the ability to listen and respect one another are the ingredients for a good client/caregiver relationship.
+If two people have the same disability, what works for one person may not work for the other.
+Clear communication, listening, and respecting one another are ingredients for a good client/caregiver relationship.

 Here are my suggestions: